No item(s) available in cart.

 3.1 Flaw Definitions

-Intentional weld defect or flaw specimens can be required for training purposes, developing new non- destructive testing techniques, qualifying non-destructive testing procedures, obtaining mechanical property data and in support of safety cases.
-The single most important criterion in producing defects or imperfections is that they must accurately simulate flaws which can occur in welded components and structures.
-For this reason, in certain applications, saw cuts or machined slots which are more easily detected may not be considered acceptable as planar imperfections/defects for the purpose of NDT training or validation.
+Intentional weld defect or flaw specimens can be required for training purposes, developing new non-destructive testing techniques, qualifying non-destructive testing procedures, obtaining mechanical property data, and in support of safety cases.
+The single most important criterion in producing defects or imperfections is that they must accurately simulate flaws that can occur in welded components and structures.
+For this reason, in certain applications, saw cuts or machined slots that are more easily detected may not be considered acceptable as planar imperfections/defects for the purpose of NDT training or validation.

 • Less expensive and time-consuming fabrication